1) Information on the Collection of Personal Data and Contact Details of the Controller

 Each time one of our pages containing Kunstmatrix functions is accessed, a connection to Kunstmatrix servers is established.
 Kunstmatrix is informed that you have visited our web pages with your IP address.
 If you call up pages with plugins from Kunstmatrix and are logged in with your account at Kunstmatrix, it is possible for Kunstmatrix to assign your visit to our website to you and your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Kunstmatrix.

-8.1 The applicable data protection law grants you comprehensive data subject rights (rights of information and intervention) vis-à-vis the controller with regard to the processing of your personal data, which we inform you about below:
+7.1 The applicable data protection law grants you the following data subject rights (rights of information and intervention) vis-à-vis the controller with regard to the processing of your personal data, whereby reference is made to the stated legal basis for the respective exercise prerequisites:

 IF WE PROCESS YOUR PERSONAL DATA WITHIN THE FRAMEWORK OF A BALANCING OF INTERESTS ON THE BASIS OF OUR OVERRIDING LEGITIMATE INTEREST, YOU HAVE THE RIGHT AT ANY TIME TO OBJECT TO THIS PROCESSING WITH EFFECT FOR THE FUTURE ON GROUNDS ARISING FROM YOUR PARTICULAR SITUATION.